MicrosoftDocs/dynamics-365-intelligent-order-management/articles/copy-environments-that-use-intelligent-order-management.md

 ## Step 3: Reconfigure Intelligent Order Management connections and system activation

+To reconfigure Intelligent Order Management connections and system activation, follow these steps:

 1. Open the Intelligent Order Management app.
 1. When prompted, allow app permissions to access the environment.
 1. Go to **Core settings > Admin home > Connection references**.